-After the successful mission, Umberto Nobile started planning another expedition under Italian control.
+After the successful mission, Umberto Nobile started planning another expedition under Italian control and without the participation of Amundsen.
 Meanwhile, the competition increased rapidly and Nobile’s staff was often subjected to intimidation.
 When his new expedition plans were announced, Italo Balbo is said to have commented: “Let him go, for he cannot possibly come back to bother us anymore“.
 The airship Italia was flown by Umberto Nobile himself, who was also the expedition’s leader.
 Unfortunately, the ship ran into a storm after reaching the North Pole and crashed into pack ice on May 25, 1928.
-Ten of the 16 crew members were throuwn out of the plane.
+Ten of the 16 crew members were thrown out of the airship, one expedition member was killed and the others were injured severely.
 Nobile himself suffered from several broken bones, others managed to salvage some equipment including s radio transceiver and food.
-A polar air and sea rescue effort was launched, in which Roald Amundsen also participated and disappeared during the mission.
+The lightened airship quickly rose again with the six men remaining on board.
+No trace of them was ever found.

 References and Further Reading: